HOME WISE Uranium Project > Mining & Milling > Issues >

 The Environmental Impact Study can be consulted, starting November 16th, on the Canadian Environmental Assessment Agency website.

 > Download Environmental Impact Study Underground Exploration Program Matoush Property (Oct.
-2009) external link (CEAA)
+2009) (CEAA)

 On Sep.
 30, 2009, the Canadian Environmental Assessment Agency (CEAA) announced the availability of $40,000 under its Participant Funding Program to assist groups and individuals to take part in the environmental assessment of the Matoush Exploration Project, located 260 km northeast of Chibougamau, in the Province of Québec.
 The proponent, Strateco Resource Inc., is proposing to develop an underground uranium exploration ramp and related surface infrastructure.